Shreeraj1746/api-endpoint-stats/README.md

 - Private key detection
 - Commit message formatting (commitizen)

+Additionally, all unit tests are automatically run in Docker before each push to ensure code quality.

 To run the checks in Docker:
 ```bash
 docker compose run --rm web pre-commit run --all-files